 Blackstrap molasses is a good source of iron, vitamin B6, potassium, calcium and magnesium.

 Because of the way molasses is made, there is not a good substitute for it.
 You could leave out the molasses and replace it with maple syrup or date syrup.
-The cookies will not have the same flavor but will be just as tasty!
+These will not have the same flavor but will be just as tasty!

-If you need a nut free recipes, you can actually use roasted sunflower seeds and grind them up in the food processor until form into a powder (don’t allow it to go too far or it will turn into sunflower seed butter).
+If you need a nut free recipes, you can replace the almond flour with sunflower seed meal.
+To make this yourself, grind up roasted sunflower seeds in the food processor until form into a powder (don’t allow it to go too far or it will turn into sunflower seed butter).

 These cookies can sit at room temperature, uncovered for 2-3 days.
-When the cookies are stored in a well sealed container they start to get soggy.
+When stored in the fridge even in a well sealed container they start to get soggy.

-These paleo molasses cookies are actually best stored in the freezer for up to 3 months.
+These are actually best stored in the freezer for up to 3 months.
 They can be eaten straight from the freezer as well or defrosted on the counter in an open container.

 Paleo Molasses Cookies